calorab/concertMonster-client/README.md

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
 * Concert results for Followed Artist when clicked
-* Updates for new tour info
+* Updates for new tour date info